colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 The "install" routine creates a directory at _~/.acme.sh/_, and your certificates will go in respective sub-directories there according to the domains they apply to.

 After you install _acme.sh_, exit your SSH connection with WebFaction and reconnect again.

+### Handling email addresses after installing:

+1. To change your email address after installing _acme.sh_, use the `--update-account` option.
+(Need link to wiki page for this.)
+2. To remove your email address, you’ll need to uninstall _acme.sh_, and remove the `~/.acme.sh` folder, then re-install it all fresh again without using the `--accountemail` option.
+(A simpler command option for this is coming, but not ready yet as of 20 Feb 2017.)

 ## 4) Mount the letsencrypt_validation app